flutter/website/src/ui/layout/responsive/responsive.md

 ---

-### Why this matters

-When your app supports large screens, it also receives the following benefits:

-* Improves your app's metrics to show increased user engagement when optimized to fill the screen.
-* Increases your app's visibility in the Play Store.
-  Recent [Play Store updates][] show ratings by device type and indicates when an app lacks large screen support.

----
 Learn more in the following 5-minute video:

 <iframe width="560" height="315" src="{{yt-embed}}/HD5gYnspYzk?si=dsA37QUjHBb2Zh_-" title="Learn the difference between adaptive and responsive Flutter apps" {{yt-set}}></iframe>